r-k-g/rowan.gaertner.ca/site/secondary/portfolio.md

 [GitHub](https://github.com/r-k-g/rowan.gaertner.ca)

 ![Homepage](/assets/images/homepage_sc.png)
 You're looking at it right now.
-After a few years of thinking "maybe I should have a website," I used a open ended school project as an incentive to actually make one.
+After a few years of thinking "I'd like to have a website," I took the opportunity provided by some free time in my grade 12 year to actually make one.

-My main ideas going in were that I wanted the website to be fairly lightweight, and that I wanted to avoid using any javascript frameworks.
-I ended up using Jekyll more or less on a whim, but it seems to serve my purposes fine for now.
-Pretty much everything was made from scratch: hand coding the html/css, and doing the artwork myself.
-That last one might be somewhat apparent,even despite my usual trick of using pixel art to hide my artistic inability.
+My guiding ideas going in were that I wanted the website to be lightweight, and that I wanted to avoid using complex frameworks—I wanted to it all myself.
+I ended up using Jekyll more or less on a whim, but it seems to serve my purposes pretty well for now.
+Almost everything was made from scratch: hand coding the html/css, and doing the artwork by hand too... which might be apparent.
+I was going for a retro game aesthetic with the design, which played in nicely with making the website lightweight: I make extensive use of tiling graphics.
 {% endrender_card %}